The

 You'll always find something going on in this happening city.
 Wilmington holds several large festivals every year, including

 River Fest, which allows you to delight in the best riverfront in the country.
-There are often concerts happening downtown, at the beach, and at the
+There are often concerts happening downtown, at the beach, and at the Greenfield Lake Amphitheater.
+Get loose and let your hair down in the after-hours with the city's excellent nightlife.

 Drawbacks of living in Wilmington